 Trying to control others is a full time ‘drive yourself mad’ occupation & wastes a huge amount of energy that serves nobody & could be put to much better use.

 When you change your relationship with yourself & work on yourself, not only will you gain incredible inner strength but you will positively impact the dynamics within all relationships & encounters.

-Pratice NOT thinking about what other people are thinking & focus your mind energy on something that will support you, learn something new, get engaged in your work, get focused.
+Pratice NOT thinking about what other people are thinking (you can still be considerate of course) & focus your mind energy on something that will support you, learn something new, get engaged in your work, get focused.